 Anesthesia at Our Las Vegas Cat Veterinary Hospital

 Anesthesia and surgery are taken very seriously at our cat veterinary hospital.
 Our cat hospital staff treats every surgical procedure as if it were on our own pet.
-Here at All About Cats Veterinary Hospital in Las Vegas our cat veterinarians, Dr. Koppe, Dr. Lansing, and Dr. Love focus on using anesthesia safely and effectively to ensure the experience is as stress-free as possible for you and your cat.
+Here at All About Cats Veterinary Hospital in Las Vegas our cat veterinarians, Dr. Koppe, Dr. Lansing, Dr. Love and Dr. Morris focus on using anesthesia safely and effectively to ensure the experience is as stress-free as possible for you and your cat.
 Our anesthetic procedures include additional safety measures, close monitoring of the patient, and the inclusion of an assistant that is dedicated to each cat as their 'patient advocate.'

 Experienced Anesthesia Administration at Our Cat Clinic